PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes/readme.md

 **What is multinomial distributed data** <br>
   multinomial distribution describes the probability of observing each possible      outcome in a fixed number (n) of independent trials, where each trial results      in one of several mutually exclusive outcomes. <br>

-- By using MultinomialNB, we can train a Naive Bayes classifier specifically         tailored for handling multinomially distributed features, such as word counts in   text data.
+- By using MultinomialNB, we can train a Naive-Bayes classifier specifically         tailored for handling multinomially distributed features, such as word counts in   text data.
 This classifier calculates the probability of each class given a set    of features and predicts the class with the highest probability. <br>

 ## TfidfVectorizer
 This class is used to convert a collection of raw text documents into a matrix of Term Frequency- Inverse Document Frequency (TF-IDF).
-- TF-IDF: this is a number (weight) that reflects the importance of a word relative to the whole document/s.
+- TF-IDF: this is a number (weight) that reflects the importance of a word relative to the whole documents.
 It is calculated as follows:
   ![Screenshot 2024-04-08 193757](https://github.com/PreciousNosiphoDonkrag/Supervised-Machine-Learning/assets/153648767/2ccb405d-91f1-44b0-bfaf-5daf956f69ba)
 - The TF-IDF model considers both the unique and rare words in its calculations.
 This is to accommodate for common words such as the, is and etc.
 - TfidfVectorizer converts each document into a **number vector** based on the TF-   IDF scores; <br>